 - Trade or business-related activities: This includes any activity conducted with the intent to produce income from “selling goods or performing services.”

 - Regularly conducted: I.e. conducted frequently and continuously.
 Ad hoc activities of limited duration are excluded as UBTI.

-- Not substantially related: This is a very fact specific inquiry.
-The IRS says that a business activity is not substantially related if it “doesn’t contribute importantly to accomplishing” the nonprofit’s purpose.
+- Not substantially related: This is a very fact-specific inquiry.
+The IRS says that business activity is not substantially related if it “doesn’t contribute importantly to accomplishing” the nonprofit’s purpose.
 They also give the following guidance:

 Selling products: Selling products that result from performing exempt functions is OK if it is sold mostly in the state where the nonprofit conducts its activities.
 The IRS gives one example–revenues that accrue to a nonprofit that rehabilitates handicapped persons by these persons making items that are incidentally sold to the public would not be considered UBTI.

-Dual use of facilities: Assets or facilities that are used for BOTH commercial and nonprofit activities does not exempt the commercial activities from being considered UBTI.
+Dual-use of facilities: Assets or facilities that are used for BOTH commercial and nonprofit activities do not exempt the commercial activities from being considered UBTI.

-The IRS provides specific examples of what it considers UBTI activities, along with a list of exceptions and exemptions here.
+The IRS provides specific examples of what it considers UBTI activities, along with a list of exceptions and exemptions.